 You may have concerns about the effects of cancer on your sexuality.
 An excellent resource is the booklet Sexuality and Cancer.
-There are 2 versions available, 1 for men and 1 for women.
+There is a version available for men and a version available for women.
 You can get a copy from the American Cancer Society.
 Call 1-800-227-2345 and tell them which version you want.

 - Female Sexual Medicine and Women's Health Program: call (646) 888-5076 for an appointment

 - Male Sexual and Reproductive Medicine Program: call (646) 888-6024 for an appointment

 The diagnosis and treatment of cancer can be a very stressful and overwhelming event.
 You may feel depressed, anxious, confused, afraid, or angry.
 You may have strong feelings about any permanent changes.
 These changes can have an impact on your emotional and mental well-being.
 Help is available for you at any time.
 If you would like counseling, your nurse can give you a referral to see a social worker, psychiatrist, or counselor.